Camb-ai/MARS5-TTS/README.md

 We're an ambitious team, globally distributed, with a singular aim of making everyone's voice count.
 At CAMB.AI, we're a research team of Interspeech-published, Carnegie Mellon, ex-Siri engineers and we're looking for you to join our team.

 We're actively hiring; please drop us an email at ack@camb.ai if you're interested.
-Visit our [careers page](https://www.camb.ai/careers) for more info. at
+Visit our [careers page](https://www.camb.ai/careers) for more info.

 ## Acknowledgements